liborty/random/README.md

 }
 ```

  To use the generics, we generate an instance of one of these types.
-So, for single random numbers, it will be enum type `Rnum`, of the variant  corresponding to the end-type of the random numbers to be generated.
+For single random numbers, it will be enum type `Rnum`, of the variant  corresponding to the end-type of the random numbers to be generated.
 Thus `Rnum` is just a wrapper, serving to communicate to the generic method(s) information about the actual type of the (random) numbers wanted.
 The following example shows variables of all the main types being declared:

 ```rust
 let rf = Rnum::newf64();
 let ru = Rnum::newu64();
 let ri = Rnum::newi64();
 let ru8 = Rnum::newu8();
 ```

 We can then apply common generic method(s) to all such variables to generate the required random numbers.
-The results are again wrapped inside an Rnum type.
+The results are again wrapped inside an `Rnum` type.
 For example:

 ```rust
 println!("Random numbers in specified ranges: {}, {}, {}, {}",